Gürsel Aksel Stadium: History

 The first ever season tickets of the stadium were released on 8 November 2019, covering the second half of the 2019–20 Süper Lig season.

 The stadium was opened on 26 January 2020, Monday, at 16:00 local time, at the week 19 game of 2019–20 Süper Lig season, between Göztepe and Beşiktaş J.K.
 The game ended 2–1 in favour of Göztepe S.K.
 On 25th minute of the game, Halil Akbunar scored the first goal ever scored in Gürsel Aksel Stadium.
 17,855 spectators attended the opening game.

 Turkish Football Federation announced their decision on 14 April 2021, revealing that 2020–21 Turkish Cup Final to take place at Gürsel Aksel Stadium.
 Played on 18 May 2021 between Antalyaspor and Beşiktaş, the game ended with 0–2 final score, sealing the cup title of Beşiktaş.

+On 11 June 2023, the stadium hosted the 2023 Turkish Cup final, which was played between Fenerbahçe and İstanbul Başakşehir.
+Fenerbahçe won the match 2–0.

 Facilities

 Final layout of Gürsel Aksel Stadium lies on 34.651 m2 of building area with a total construction presence of 94.541 m2.
 There is the official sports museum of Göztepe S.K., exhibition halls, food courts and a parking garage located inside and underground of the stadium.
 On the roof of stadium, there is a 650 metres long walking track built.